Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 4. Highlight your target customer personas.

-When creating your first map, it’s best to pick your most common customer persona and consider the route they would typically take when engaging with your business for the first time.
+When creating your first map, it’s best to pick your most common customer persona.
+Also, consider the route they would typically take when engaging with your business for the first time.

 5. List out all touchpoints.

-The proof is in the pudding — you can see us literally mapping these touch points out with sticky notes in the image below.
+The proof is in the pudding: You can see us literally mapping these touch points out with sticky notes in the image below.
+Seeing it all laid out helped us notice inconsistencies in how we communicated with customers.

 Customer Actions